ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 ## The Software Development Lifecycle and Associated Supply Chain Risks

 The software development lifecycle encompasses various stages, each with its own set of supply chain risks.
-By understanding these stages, organizations can implement targeted security measures to protect their systems.
+By understanding these stages, organisations can implement targeted security measures to protect their systems.
+Engineering leaders should work with Security to look closely at their SDLC, and seek to understand the risks at each stage.

+Here are some examples at each stage of the SDLC.

+1. Design

+- **Components**: Architecture, Technology Selection, Requirements, and Standards
+- **Risks**: Improper Design, Conflicting Priorities, Inappropriate Technology Choices.
+- **Best Practices**:
+  - Industry best practices for solutions architectures
+  - Peer reviewed architecture and feature designs
+  - Strong Security culture throughout engineering organisations.
+  - Threat Modelling and Risk management processes

-1. Development
+2. Development

 - **Components**: Use of third-party libraries, frameworks, and proprietary code.
 - **Risks**: Vulnerable code, malicious code injection, poor communication.